US bids farewell to Trump hotel for luxury and access - ExBulletin

 According to a congressional investigation, the Washington hotel received $ 3.7 million from countries including China, Kuwait, Turkey, India, Brazil and Romania.

-The Philippines told a TV station in their country that its decision to use the hotel to celebrate Independence Day in 2018 was “a statement that we have a good relationship with this president.”
+The Philippines told a TV station in their country that their decision to use the hotel for an Independence Day celebration in 2018 was “a statement that we have a good relationship with this president.”

 Customers have raised concerns about possible violations of anti-corruption provisions drafted by the country’s founders restricting the acceptance of gifts to office holders from foreigners.